rafikchb/geustbook/README.md

 A geust book from the early age of the internet
 ## Features
 - Add entries .
-- read entries from ther users .
+- read entries from other users .
 ### [click here to Test is out](https://geustbook.herokuapp.com/)
 ![screenshot](https://i.imgur.com/vqUlTML.png)